All business owners and project managers want to improve communication amidst their team, right?

 Where you really notice the price difference, is where the admin and security features become more sophisticated.
 The free option gives you two-factor authentication.
 However, Business Class offers the same plus advanced admin permissions; domain restricted invites, the ability to deactivate members, Google Apps sign-on, and simple data export.

-Enterprise offers all the above, as well as single sign-on for all SAML IdPs, power-up administration, attachment restrictions, organization-wide permissions, organization visible boards, personalized onboarding, and public board management.
+Enterprise offers all the above, as well as single sign-on for all SAML IdPs, power-up administration, attachment restrictions, organization-wide permissions, organization visible boards, personalized onboarding process, and public board web-based management.

-The Monday.com website has some helpful case studies from real clients, citing examples of how and why they use the software, as well as why it helps them organize their teams and work.
+The monday.com website and app has some helpful case studies from real clients, citing examples of how and why they use the software (web-based project mangement), as well as why it helps them organize their teams and work.

 Trello is certainly used by some big names, including Adobe, Kickstarter, National Geographic, and Google.
 Its also received positive reviews from Forbes and Wired.
 However, we think they could do with a few live case studies on their website to sell their product a little harder.

-Every piece of tech has its drawbacks, and Monday.com and Trello are no different.
+Every piece of tech has its drawbacks, and monday.com app and Trello are no different.
 Below are just a few of the common complaints we found littered across the internet.

 A few users say they’d like to see a better visualization of their timelines — but apparently, the team at Monday.com have listened to these complaints, and are currently working to solve this issue!